-The study of folklore took a new direction in the 1960s, when researchers began studying heritage through texts in line with the work of the Russian folkloric researcher, Vladimir Propp, who proposed a general theory for the study of cultures in his 1977 book The Morphology of the Folktale (see Propp 12–24).
-This theory had a particularly strong impact on The Narrative School, which focused on the study of linguistics through the analysis of folk texts (Hazan-Rokem 5–13).
+The study of folklore took a new direction in the 1960s, when researchers began studying heritage through texts in line with the work of the Russian folkloric researcher Vladimir Propp, who proposed a general theory for the study of cultures in his 1977 book The Morphology of the Folktale (see Propp 12–24).
+This theory had a particularly strong impact on the Narrative School, which focused on the study of linguistics through the analysis of folk texts (Hazan-Rokem 5–13).
 This subsequently led to the development of formalist theories and curricula as independent studies in and of themselves.
 Folklore scholarship was strongly affected by this change, as it merged into a postmodernist context and shifted its focus to studying the issue of social identity among minorities.
 Investigating the historical details of these European schools and the theories of the study of various schools folklore is beyond the scope of the present.
 Instead, the primary focus of this study is the influence of their adherents on the evolution of the study of folklore, especially the study of Arabic folklore.

 Arab Interest in Folk Heritage

-Modern scholars’ interest in the question of heritage began in the Arab countries after examining modern European cultures and opening up to western civilization.
-This interest crystallized during WWII and its aftermath and during the 1950s, when the Arab world began to achieve its political independence as the era of colonialism was coming to a close.
+Modern scholars’ interest in the question of heritage began in the Arab countries after examining modern European cultures and opening up to Western civilization.
+This interest crystallized during World War II and its aftermath and during the 1950s, when the Arab world began to achieve its political independence as the era of colonialism was coming to a close.
 Al-Barghuthi explains that the delay of Arab interest in heritage stemmed from their fear of colloquial Arabic’s tyranny on Standard Arabic and, consequently, the Holy Qurʾan (10–24).

 Serious interest in folk heritage thus received a new impetus, especially after a series of defeats suffered by the Arabs, which were followed by the political and intellectual transformations that led to an emergence of republican regimes and the collapse of monarchial rule.
 These transformations encouraged the interest in heritage, which began to serve as an important source of inspiration due to its link to real life as an important patriotic legacy (Khuri al-Fulklūr 60).
 This is evident in the increase of specialized scientific studies which started to emerge in some Arab countries, as can be seen in Ahmad Taymur’s (1871–1930) 1953 (posthumously) published book al-Amthāl al-ʿĀmmīya wal-Kitābāt al-ʿĀmmīya wa-Khayāl al-Ẓill wal-Laʿb wal-Tamāthīl al-Muṣawwara (Colloquial Proverbs and Writings and Imagination of the Shadow, Playing, and Photographed Statues).
 Ahmed Amin’s (1886–1954) 1953 book Qāmūs al-ʿĀdāt wal-Taqālīd wal-Taʿābīr al-Maṣrīya (The Dictionary of Egyptian Customs, Traditions, and Expressions) also evidenced an interest in heritage.
-After the Culture Directorate took over the Ministry of Education in 1945, patriotic motivations prompted the establishment of what came to be known as al-Jāmiʿa al-Shaʿbīya (The People’s University) which aimed to spread culture to the masses via lectures and symposiums.
+After the Culture Directorate took over the Ministry of Education in 1945, patriotic motivations prompted the establishment of what came to be known as al-Jāmiʿa al-Shaʿbīya (The People’s University), which aimed to spread culture to the masses via lectures and symposiums.
 It also spurred a movement to translate important literature in the field of heritage into many languages.
 Conferences were held that called for collecting and preserving heritage, as well as exploring how to form scholarly bodies at the national level (such as institutes for Arabic folkloric studies and national archives) and convene international and Arab meetings on folk heritage (ʿAlqam 32–33).